missionpinball/mpf-docs/tutorial/1_prerequisites.rst

 3. Check your MPF version
 -------------------------

-This tutorial is written for MPF version |version|, so let's make sure the version of MPF you have installed matches that.
+This tutorial is written for MPF versions |version|, but if you're just starting out you should run the latest version.
+So let's see which version of MPF you have installed.

 To do this, open a command prompt and run the following command: